 |Our resident monitor lizard came out of his hovel for a drink from the cement pond.|

-Today is an outrageously busy day.
-I started making the eight pumpkin pies early this morning and as I write, we’re just about ready to put the first few in the oven.
-The oven only has one rack so I won’t be able to bake more than two or three pies at a time.
+Today is a hectic day.
+I started making the eight pumpkin pies early this morning, and as I write, we’re just about ready to put the first few in the oven.
+The oven only has one rack, so I won’t be able to bake more than two or three pies at a time.

-There are many other items to prepare today with the balance to be completed tomorrow.
-Thanksgiving dinner, although easy to prepare with recipes in my head, requires a tremendous amount of time to prepare.
+There are many other items to prepare today, with the balance to be completed tomorrow.
+Although easy to prepare with recipes in my head, Thanksgiving dinner requires a tremendous amount of time to prepare.

 Unfortunately, we couldn’t find a turkey anywhere in this area.
 Instead, we’re making one roasted stuffed chicken for each couple to enjoy as they’d like during the meal, taking home the remainder along with side dishes and their full-sized pumpkin pie.